2.30 CONSTRUCTION PERIOD

 Obviously, an alternate would be for a contractor to wait until site conditions are perfect and then resume work.
 This is not beneficial to either the contracting authority or the contractor.

-H. Change orders and plan revisions could affect the controlling operation.
+H. Contract modifications and plan revisions could affect the controlling operation.
 Impacts on time should be considered for extra work and plan revisions and addressed when the impact is known.
 A contract modification for additional time may be executed when the impacts are quantified.
 For projects with a CPM schedule, simply providing an updated schedule, without substantiating information detailing changes, will be inadequate for a comprehensive review.

 For large overruns, the magnitude and impact may not be readily known until the final quantities have been determined.
 In such situations, relative information should be included as notes on the Working Day Report.